shushcat/modernphilosophy/modernphilosophy.markdown

 afford us so clear and distinct an idea of active power, as we have from reflection on the operations of our minds.
-For all power relating to action, and there being but two sorts of action whereof we have an idea, viz.
-Thinking and motion, let us consider whence we have the clearest ideas of the powers which produce these actions.
+For all power relating to action, and there being but two sorts of action whereof we have an idea, viz. thinking and motion, let us consider whence we have the clearest ideas of the powers which produce these actions.

 (i) Of thinking, body affords us no idea at all; it is only from